 Salem, Massachusetts is Halloween central and typically welcomes half a million people during the month of October, officially dubbed Haunted Happenings.

-The mayor of Salem has officially announced that 2020 Halloween festivities in Salem will continue as usual, though some events may be canceled or scaled back.
+It has been officially announced that 2021 Halloween festivities in Salem will continue as usual, though some events may be canceled or scaled back.

 They are taking strict measures to ensure compliance with health and safety standards—with all events subject to Massachusetts reopening guidelines.